Particl-Community/academy/in-depth/indepth_staking.rst

 **Cons**

-- Your Particl Desktop password is stored in your computer's memory.
+- Your :term:`Particl Desktop` password is stored in your computer's memory.
 - You need to keep your computer online 24/7.

-Arguably the easiest way to start staking is to keep the Particl Desktop application open.
-This requires you to "unlock your wallet for staking only", which means your Particl Desktop client will act as a staking node and be able to verify transactions.
+Arguably the easiest way to start staking is to keep the :term:`Particl Desktop` application open.
+This requires you to "unlock your wallet for staking only", which means your :term:`Particl Desktop` client will act as a staking node and be able to verify transactions.
 This simple way of staking doesn't use Particl's novel ability to delegate your coin's staking power to another node, and for this reason, is a bit limited.

 Regular staking requires a constant and active network connection, which means you need to keep your computer online at all time.
 It also cannot really be effectively implemented on external devices due to the constant network requirement, huge battery drainage, and security vulnerabilities.